Dissertation Projects

 Most engineering components practically experience multi-axial cyclic stresses in service that arise from two main causes: (i) multiple and different loading conditions (ii) geometric constraints and complexity of the components.
 Due to the large number of possible conditions and the intricacies of the interpretation of the material behaviour, multi-axial fatigue behaviour is not fully understood for many materials.

-In this work, a constant axial pressure will be superimposed on a cyclic torsional stress, the torsional shear provides the multi-axial nature of the loading, and reversing shear strains are expected to activate several slip systems within the crystallographic structure.
-The compressive stress to be applied will be adjusted to the material’s strength in each microstructural state, to make sure that samples are loaded axially in the elastic range (as determined under uniaxial conditions).
-The fracture mode of the samples will reveal, whether the shear or the compressive fraction of the loading are dominating the material failure.
-These observations will be correlated with the calculated equivalent stresses and strains acting under the respective loading conditions.
+In this work, a constant axial pressure and a cyclic torsional load are combined.
+The multi-axial loading is expected to activate several slip systems within the crystal structure.
+The pressure to be applied is adapted to the strength of the material in each microstructural state in such a way that the samples are only loaded axially in the elastic range.
+A closer examination of the fracture surfaces is used to investigate whether the torsional or the compressive load is dominant in the material fatigue.
+These observations are then correlated with the calculated equivalent stresses and strains.

-The microstructural mechanisms of damage accumulation shall be investigated in detail in this project by high resolution microscopy using a scanning electron microscope (SEM), electron backscatter diffraction (EBSD) and transmission electron microscope (TEM).
-Findings will at first be correlated with macroscopic material properties determined by conventional tests, including ductility (elongation to fracture), strain hardening (ratio of tensile and yield strength) and surface hardness.
+The microstructural mechanisms of damage accumulation are to be investigated in detail in this project by means of high-resolution microscopy using a scanning electron microscope (SEM), electron backscatter diffraction (EBSD) and the transmission electron microscope (TEM).
+The results are first correlated with the macroscopic material properties determined by conventional experiments.

 Research area: Material Science